-Home > Entrepreneur Support > Northeast Ohio Services > Student Entrepreneurs
+Home > For Entrepreneurs > Northeast Ohio Services > Student Entrepreneurs

-According to a new survey of Generation Y workers (those ages 18-29), the third-most common college major for that group is "entrepreneurial studies," while CNBC quotes a Kauffman Foundation report that there are now 2,335 full-time undergraduate and graduate entrepreneurship programs.
+According to a survey of Generation Y workers (those ages 18-29), the third-most common college major for that group is "entrepreneurial studies," and there are now 2,364 post-secondary institutions offering entrepreneurship and small business programs.
 Even if these students don’t become an entrepreneur, chances are they may go on to get a job with a young, venture-backed company or work for an established corporation that is taking cues from startups and acting entrepreneurially in an effort to compete in the global economy.

 We have a vibrant, growing collegiate entrepreneurial ecosystem whose members share a commitment to educating students, alumni and community members about entrepreneurship and actively contribute to the thriving entrepreneurial community in Northeast Ohio.
 Here are ten great reasons for students to start a business or work for an innovative company in Northeast Ohio.

-- Many entrepreneurship education programs are available to ambitious students.
+- Many entrepreneurship education programs and hands-on, experiential opportunities like Venture For America available to ambitious students.
 In addition, a growing number of area colleges and universities have opened branches of Blackstone LaunchPad, a resource to support student entrepreneurs and kickstart business ideas.

 - Internships abound in the region, from the student experiences required of Innovation Fund recipient companies to the database of opportunities available to students through NOCHE/neointern.